My name is Gazelle Sharmahd I’m your Dossier Leader

 45+ Years of continuous armed conflict in Kurdish regions

 The Islamic Republic's repression of Kurdish political and cultural life has been among the most sustained and documented patterns of ethnic persecution in the Middle East.
-Within weeks of the Revolution's success in February 1979, Khomeini ordered military operations against Kurdish political parties seeking autonomy — the KDPI and Komala — in a campaign that killed thousands of combatants and civilians and established the template for how the Islamic Republic would treat all expressions of Kurdish political identity: as armed rebellion to be suppressed with lethal force, regardless of the actual conduct of those targeted.
+Within weeks of the Revolution's success in February 1979, Khomeini ordered military operations against Kurdish political parties seeking autonomy — establishing the template for how the Islamic Republic would treat all expressions of Kurdish political identity: as armed rebellion to be suppressed with lethal force, regardless of the actual conduct of those targeted.

 The killing of kolbars — cross-border traders who carry goods on their backs across mountain passes because there are no legal economic alternatives in Iran's chronically underdeveloped Kurdish provinces — represents a particularly stark illustration of the relationship between structural economic marginalization and lethal state violence.
 Iran Human Rights Monitor has documented over 700 kolbar deaths since 2010, with border guards shooting individuals who pose no security threat.
 The killings continue with complete impunity.

 September 1979 — Paveh and Sanandaj Within seven months of the Revolution, Khomeini declared Jihad against Kurdish political movements and ordered military operations across Kurdistan Province.
 Helicopter gunships, artillery, and ground forces were deployed against Kurdish towns.
-Summary executions of captured combatants and suspected sympathizers were documented by international journalists present during the operations.
+Summary executions of captured combatants and suspected sympathizers were documented by international journalists.

 06